 Leslie Austin, Hon.
 BA, AMI

 Leslie grew up in Mississauga and the Caledon area.
 She holds an Honours Bachelor of Arts Degree in French and German literature from the University of Western Ontario with one year of studies spent at the University of Nice, France.
 Leslie began teaching in 1994.
 She holds an Association Montessori Internationale Casa diploma and has completed the NAMTA Montessori Whole School Management course.
 She taught at private schools in Nobleton and Ottawa before coming to Oakville.
-Leslie and her husband are the proud parents of one Clanmore student and one graduate.
+Leslie and her husband are the proud parents of two Clanmore graduates.

 Elaine was born, raised and educated in Regina, Saskatchewan.
 She has a diploma in Early Childhood Education and a diploma from Association Montessori International Foundation for Montessori Education, where she studied under Renilde Montessori (3-7 years of age).
 In addition to many years’ teaching experience, Elaine has enormous experience in the field of children’s drama and performing arts.
 Elaine is a founder of Clanmore Montessori School.